 205 Ethics.
 F and S. A course designed to deal both historically and situationally with the persistent problems of the moral life.
-Mr. D. Faber, Mr. M. Talbot.
+Mr. J. Hare.

 207 Political and Social Philosophy.
-S. A systematic study of the problems of social and political thought, historically oriented, with emphasis on political and social ideals, such as political and social justice; equality and the law; the basis of social and political authority; rights and obligations.
-Mr. L. Hardy.
+F. A historically-oriented study of the problems of social and political thought, with emphasis on political and social ideals such as justice; equality and the law; the basis of authority; rights and obligations.
+Mr. W. Davis.

 208 Aesthetics.
-F. A study of the nature of art and aesthetic judgments.
+F and S. A study of the nature of art and aesthetic judgments.
 Mr. L. Zuidervaart.

 209 Philosophy of Education.
-S. A study of the nature, aims, and principles of education.
-Mr. G. Mellenia.
+A study of the nature, aims, and principles of education.
+Not offered 1992-93.

 211 Philosophy of Gender.
-A study of the ways in which feminist theory and metaphysics, epistemology, philosophy of science, philosophy of language, and philosophy of religion.
-Particular attention will be paid to research and theory concerning men's vs. women's moral reasoning, questions about group vs. individual rights, feminist theorizing on human nature and the nature of scientific and other knowledge, and the impact of gendered theorizing on religious thought.
-Not offered 1991-92.
+F. A study of the ways in which feminist theory and the newer "men's studies" interact with traditional topics in philosophy.
+Particular attention will be paid to research and theory concerning men's vs. women's moral reasoning, questions about group vs. individual rights, feminist theorizing on human nature and the nature of knowledge, and the impact of gendered theorizing on religious thought.
+Ms. M. S. Van Leeuwen.